byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### I/O vs. CPU bound

-### Introduce the fundamental distinction between these two types of tasks.
-This is crucial for understanding when and why parallelism is beneficial.
-### Explain how I/O-bound tasks spend most of their time waiting for external operations (disk, network), while CPU-bound tasks are limited by processing power.

-Tasks in computer programs can be broadly categorized as either **I/O-bound** or **CPU-bound**.
+Tasks in computer programs, written in any programming language, can be broadly categorized as either **I/O-bound** or **CPU-bound**.
 This distinction is fundamental to understanding when and how parallelism can improve performance.

+#### **I/O-bound Tasks**

-*    **I/O-bound Tasks:** These tasks spend most of their time waiting for *Input/Output (I/O)* operations to complete.
+These tasks spend most of their time waiting for *Input/Output (I/O)* operations to complete.
 I/O operations involve interacting with external resources, such as:
-    *   **Disk I/O:** Reading from or writing to a hard drive or SSD.
+- **Disk I/O:** Reading from or writing to a hard drive or SSD.
-    *   **Network I/O:** Sending or receiving data over a network (e.g., making HTTP requests, downloading files).
+- **Network I/O:** Sending or receiving data over a network (e.g., making HTTP requests, downloading files).
-    *   **User Input:** Waiting for input from a keyboard, mouse, or other input device.
+- **User Input:** Waiting for input from a keyboard, mouse, or other input device.

 During I/O operations, the CPU is often idle, waiting for the external device to respond.
 The speed of I/O-bound tasks is primarily limited by the speed of the external devices and the network, *not* by the CPU's processing power.

-*   **CPU-bound Tasks:** These tasks spend most of their time performing computations.
-They are limited by the speed of the CPU (and, to a lesser extent, memory access speed).

-    Examples include:
-    *   Complex mathematical calculations.
-    *   Image processing (e.g., applying filters, resizing).
-    *   Video encoding/decoding.
-    *   Scientific simulations.
-    *   Compiling code.
-    *   Training machine learning models.
-    *   Rendering 3d graphics.

-    For CPU-bound tasks, a faster CPU (or more CPU cores) will directly lead to faster execution.

-### Give examples of each type of task.

 **Examples of I/O-bound Tasks:**